Survey Results

 Latest Surveys

-The ifo Business Climate Index Eastern Germany rose considerably in April.
-The barometer of business sentiment for the regional economy in eastern Germany climbed to 92.3 points, up from 90.2 points in March.
-The eastern German companies surveyed provided assessments of their business situation that were somewhat better than the previous month, and they raised their business expectations substantially.
-The Business Climate Index has now risen for the second time in succession.
-Signs indicate an upward trend.
+The ifo Business Climate Index for Eastern Germany fell slightly in June.
+The barometer of business sentiment for the regional economy in eastern Germany declined to 92.4 points, down from 92.7 points in May.
+The eastern German companies surveyed provided assessments of their business situation that were somewhat worse than the previous month and lowered their business expectations slightly.
+The upward trend of recent months has not continued.

-Companies in Germany are proving more cautious in their personnel planning.
-The ifo Employment Barometer slipped to 96.0 points in April, down from 96.3 points in March.
-“A lack of orders is causing some companies to put the brakes on hiring,” says Klaus Wohlrabe, Head of Surveys at ifo.
-“But service providers in some industries, such as data processing and tourism, are taking people on.”
+Companies in Germany are looking to hire less staff.
+The ifo Employment Barometer fell to 95.9 points in June, down from 96.3 points in May.
+“A lack of orders is deterring many companies from expanding their workforce,” says Klaus Wohlrabe, Head of Surveys at ifo.
+“If anyone, it’s service providers who are tending to hire new employees.”

 ifo Business Surveys: Further Results